ThePieBaker90/On-The-Rim/Unique Items/Special Cybernetics/Psylinks/Rogue Psylink.md

 * [[Cybercost]]:
 	* 1
 * Abilities:
-	* Allows the user to cast ranger spells
+	* Allows the user to cast rogue spells
 * Looks:
-		* The user has the rouge symbol on their dominant wrist (black rouge's sigil from Tasha's cauldron (p62))
+		* The user has the rouge symbol on their dominant wrist (black rogue's sigil from Tasha's cauldron (p62))